 As previously described, there are three general acute care hospitals with emergency rooms in the Coachella Valley.
 In 2018, across these three hospitals, there were a total of 201,719 emergency department encounters.
 A total of 82.3% of these were emergency department visits, while the remaining 17.7% were admitted for more extensive care.
-In comparison, 13.4% of emergency department visits in the state of California resulted in being admitted to the hospital.88
+In comparison, 13.4% of emergency department visits in the state of California resulted in being admitted to the hospital.

-When aggregating emergency room encounters for these hospitals, the principle diagnosis upon arrival was commonly for "symptoms" (21.3%), followed by injuries/poisonings (18.9%).
-"Symptoms" is a broad classification for a range of conditions such as symptoms and signs involving the circulatory and respiratory system, digestive system, skin and subcutaneous tissue, nervous system, and much more.89 These findings suggest a need for injury/poisoning prevention as well as infection prevention.
-The top reasons for visiting the emergency room locally are also compared to California, and appear to be approximately similar.
+When aggregating emergency room encounters for these hospitals, the prinicple diagnosis upon arrival was commonly for "symptoms" (21.3%), followed by injuries/poisonings (18.9%).
+"Symptoms" is a broad classifcation for a range of conditions such as symptoms and signs involving the circulatory and repsiratory system, digestive system, skin and subcutaneous tissue, nervous system, and much more.
+These findings suggest a need for injury/poisoning prevention.
+The top reasons for visiting the emergency room in locally are also compared to California, and appear to be approximatley similar.